vivekvashist/TIL/git/git_terms.md

 **What is the basic git workflow?**
 > 1. You modifiy files in your `working tree`

 > 2. You selectively stage just those changes you want to be part of your next commit, which adds only those changes to the staging area.

 > 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently in your Git repository.

 **What are the 3 places where `git config` variables can be stored?**
 > `[path]/etc/gitconfig` file - contains values applied to every user on the system and all their repositories.`git config --system`

-> `~/.gitconfig` or `~/.config/git/cofnig` file - personal git values to you, the user.`git config --global` (affects all of the repositories you work with on your system.
+> `~/.gitconfig` or `~/.config/git/config` file - personal git values to you, the user.`git config --global` (affects all of the repositories you work with on your system.
 > `config` file - inside the Git directory this is specific to that single repository. `git config --local`

-**What is the command to view all settings and where they are coming from?**
+**What is the command to view all config settings and where they are coming from?**
 > `git config --list --show-origin`

-**How do you query Git as to the origin for a value to tel you which configuration file had the final say in setting that value?**
+**How do you query Git as to the origin for a value to tell you which configuration file had the final say in setting that value?**
 > `git cofnig --show-origin rerer.autoUpdate`

 **What is a DVCS?**